 Target specific skills

 If you know what skills you need to brush up on, try searching for online courses that target those areas.
-If you aren’t sure, our skills and keywords database can help you find the right skills based on your desired industry or job title.
+If you aren’t sure, use the skills and keywords tool below to find the right skills based on your desired industry or job title.

 Ask your network